 Calibration of the instrument supersaturation was done by determining the minimum diameter, D_p , of classified NaCl aerosol that activates at given chamber flow rate and ΔT .
-NaCl aerosol was generated by atomizing a sodium chloride aqueous solution (via a collision-type atomizer) and subsequently drying the droplet stream by passing it through two silica-gel diffusional driers (operating at ~5% RH).
-The resulting poly-disperse dry aerosol was then charged using a Kr-85 neutralizer (TSI 3077A), and classified using a TSI 3080 Scanning Mobility Particle Sizer (SMPS) (consisted of a TSI 3010 condensation particle counter and a TSI 3081 differential mobility analyzer,

-- DMA, operating under a sheath-to-aerosol ratio of 10:1).
+NaCl aerosol was generated by atomizing a sodium chloride aqueous solution (via a collision-type atomizer) and subsequently drying the droplet stream by passing it through two silica-gel diffusional driers (operating at \sim 5% RH).
+The resulting polydisperse dry aerosol was then charged using a Kr-85 neutralizer (TSI 3077A), and classified using a TSI 3080 Scanning Mobility Particle Sizer (SMPS) (consisted of a TSI 3010 condensation particle counter and a TSI 3081 differential mobility analyzer, DMA, operating under a sheathto-aerosol ratio of 10:1).
 The classified aerosol flow was split and concurrently introduced into the CPC and the CCN instrument; the concentration of total particles (or, condensation nuclei, CN) and CCN were measured, and the activation fraction (CCN/CN) was computed.
-This process was repeated over - 25 many classified particle sizes (between 10 and 460 nm), so that an "activation curve" (i.e., CCN/CN as a function of mobility diameter) was obtained, which exhibits a characteristic sigmoidal shape.
-Figure 2a shows examples of activation curves obtained throughout the campaign (for a flow rate of 0.5 lpm and ΔT =15 K).
-The critical supersaturation of the particle with dry diameter, D{p50} , at which half of the classified aerosol activates (i.e., CCN/CN=0.5) is used to characterize the instrument supersaturation.
+This process was repeated over many classified particle sizes (between 10 and 460 nm), so that an "activation curve" (i.e. CCN/CN as a function of mobility diameter) was obtained, which exhibits a characteristic sigmoidal shape.
+The critical supersaturation of the particle with dry diameter, D{p50} , at which half of the classified aerosol activates (i.e. CCN/CN=0.5) is used to characterize the instrument supersaturation.
 Köhler theory (Eq.
-2) is used to compute S_c from D{p50} , assuming that the density of NaCl is equal to 2160 kg m-3 (CRC, 1993), surface tension of water and a molar mass of 0.058 kg mol-1.
-The van't Hoff factor, v_s , was calculated as $v\Phi$, where v=2 are the moles of ions released into solution per mole of NaCl, and, Φ is the osmotic coefficient calculated by application of the Pitzer ion-interaction model (Pitzer and Mayorga, 1973) using interaction parameters provided by Clegg and Brimblecombe (1988). Φ is computed at the concentration corresponding to the CCN critical point (also computed from Köher theory; Padró et al., 2007).
-For the range of supersaturations considered in the calibrations (0.218 and 0.87%), v_s ranged between 1.91 and 1.87.
-This calibration procedure is repeated over a number of ΔT (Fig. 2b).
+2) is used to compute S_c from D{p50} , assuming that the density of NaCl is equal to 2160 kg m-3 (CRC, 1993), surface tension of water and a molar mass of $0.058 \,\mathrm{kg}\,\mathrm{mol}^{-1}$.
+The van't Hoff factor, v_s , was calculated as $\nu \Phi$, where $\nu=2$ are the moles of ions released into solution per mole of NaCl, and, Φ is the osmotic coefficient calculated by application of the Pitzer ion-interaction model (Pitzer and Mayorga, 1973) using interaction parameters provided by Clegg and Brimblecombe (1988). Φ is computed at the concentration corresponding to the CCN critical point (also computed from Köher theory; Padró et al., 2007).
+For the range of supersaturations considered in the calibrations (0.21 and 0.73%), v_s ranged between 1.91 and 1.87.
+This calibration procedure is repeated over a number of ΔT .
+As dry sodium chloride particles generated from atomization of a solution are usually of cubic shape (Krämer et al., 2000; Mikhailov et al., 2004), a shape factor of 1.08 must be considered in the diameter calculations (Rose et al., 2008b).
+Figure 2a shows examples of activation curves obtained throughout the campaign (for a flow rate of 0.5 lpm and $\Delta T = 15$ K); application of Köher theory to the observed $D_p 50$ yields an instrument supersaturation of 0.73±0.03% (the supersaturation uncertainty is obtained from the observed range in $D_p 50$ in the calibrations).
+Figure 2b shows supersaturation versus the instrument operating temperature difference, ΔT , with error bars representing the standard deviation between calibrations.
 The CCN instrument was calibrated numerous times throughout the campaign to characterize the stability of its characteristics.
+For the lower supersaturations, the relative variability between calibrations did not exceed 1%, whereas for the highest supersaturation the variability was under 3%.